The Rural Texas Summit Agenda: Voices for Change

 Panelists: Zeph Capo, Tracy Fisher

-Panelists: Clayton Tucker, Carolina Mueller, Mike Oldman
+Panelists: Clayton Tucker, Carolina Mueller, Mike Oldham

-3:00pm – 3:45pm Panel Discussion: What it’s like to be an elected Democrat in Rural Texas
+3:00pm – 3:45pm Panel Discussion: Being a Democrat in Rural Office

 Moderator: Thierry Tchenko